 - Bellarmine International Club: BIC promotes student, faculty, and community interest in customs, food, music, language, and general knowledge and understanding of different cultures; and raises global awareness, while assisting in the support and guidance of new and returning international students.
-Contact Erica Ward if interested.
+Contact the Study Abroad Advisor if interested.

 - Office of Identity and Inclusion: Educating talented diverse students of many faiths, ages, nations and cultures is a core principle of Bellarmine’s mission, and it also serves as the foundational objective of the programs and services provided by the Office of Identity and Inclusion (OII).
 More specifically, OMA creates educational opportunities for members of the Bellarmine community to critically examine their beliefs, values and assumptions as it relates to multiculturalism.
 To ensure we fulfill our mission we are committed to offering co-curricular programs that acknowledge and reflect the experiences of underrepresented populations, while also providing educational opportunities for all members of the campus community to examine their individual and group experiences within a culturally diverse society.
 The underlying goal of these two endeavors is to construct a community that acknowledges the multiple perspectives and backgrounds that are present on campus, thereby creating an inclusive and celebratory campus environment where all students, staff and faculty are valued and affirmed.

 - Participate in the Study Abroad Fair held every September

 - Share a study abroad story at the Travels Abroad Story Night

 - Share your experience with other Bellarmine students through class presentations